What's a UTI

 Is a UTI dangerous?

-Most urinary tract infections (UTIs) aren’t serious and can be treated effectively with antibiotics.
-However, some infections, if left untreated, can lead to a more serious health problem.
+Most urinary tract infections (UTIs) aren’t dangerous and can be treated effectively with antibiotics.
+However, some infections, if left untreated, can lead to more serious diseases.

 It is possible for a bladder infection to spread up the ureters to the kidneys, which can lead to kidney damage and scarring as well as a blood infection, but it’s not common.
 This condition is called pyelonephritis.

 Pyelonephritis can cause chills, back pain, nausea, fever and vomiting.
-If this condition is suspected, your doctor will carry out urine, blood and/or imaging tests as well as prescribe antibiotics.
+If this condition is suspected, your doctor may perform urine, blood and/or imaging tests as well as prescribe antibiotics

 A more serious UTI can also travel to the bloodstream, causing sepsis.
 This is called urosepsis and can be life-threatening if untreated.